in

 Large Cutting Board Size

-If you are the kind of person who likes to incorporate different fun shapes in furniture and utensils in your home, looking into larger cutting boards for your kitchen will give you more options for finding a unique one.
+If you are the kind of person who likes to incorporate different fun shapes in furniture and utensils in your home, looking into larger carving blocks for your kitchen will give you more options for finding a unique one.

-Larger cutting boards will also give you a chance to cut multiple food items at once, and they can also be a platter for your dips and other appetizers at your next dinner party.
+Larger slicing surfaces will also allow you to cut multiple food items at once, and they can also be a platter for your dips and other appetizers at your next dinner party.

 Some of the larger ones are even used in commercial kitchens, so a larger one would be fantastic if you are on the lookout for the ideal size for your restaurant business.